 A Historic or Belated UFO Reports page lists those type of reports which were submitted to MUFON Indiana recently, but years after the event actually happened.
 Reports sometimes up to Ten or more years are not uncommon.
 Independent researcher Steven Hile states "These types of reports indicate witnesses who have lived with a perturbing event, having chosen not to come forth initially.
 It tells us they have lived with a disturbing incident in their lives for which they have no answer and are only now bring it forth in their own way.

 The Jerry Sievers ... ...

-Our Science Corner is dedicated to the late Jerry Sievers, a past Indiana MUFON State Director who had an inquisitive mind for science and was the inspiration for this corner.
+Our Science Corner is dedicated to the late Jerry Sievers, a long time past Indiana MUFON State Director and NICAP Investigator who had an inquisitive mind for science and was the inspiration for this corner.
 Our Science Corner addresses the mysteries of the Universe and the origins and characteristics of our planet the Earth.
 We have only recently seen developments in technologies with applications which only a few years ago were beyond realization.
 In the days before light pollution one could easily look up into the night sky and see stars scattered like shards of glass caught in a spotlight.
 It was easy to view from one star to the next and gain a chilling sense of serenity.
 Today here in Indiana such may not normally be the case but technology every day is opening the universe and our world to better understandings.

 On the side bars can be found links to numerous information and data which is occurring on an ever increasing basis.
 Universe Today has a wealth of just released information and news almost on a daily basis.
 Space.com's 'Night Sky' provides the sky tonight.
 Heavens Above and Space Weather cover current activity going on over our heads.
 Below we review particular releases which address our dedicated interest.